Dallas Drug Smuggling Attorneys

 Smuggling controlled substances into and through the U.S. across international and state borders can lead to serious felony charges.
 As a border state, Texas authorities spend a great deal of time, effort, and resources on locating and prosecuting those who violate state and federal laws concerning the importation, transportation, distribution, sales, manufacture, and trafficking in illegal drugs.
 These drugs, known as controlled substances include street drugs such as cocaine, heroin, Ecstasy, or methamphetamine as well as unauthorized prescription medicines such as oxycodone, hydrocodone, and more.
 Drug smuggling is generally associated with possession of drugs with the intent to sell or distribute or drug trafficking charges.

-If you're facing any charges related to illegal drug smuggling in or around Collin County, you can depend on the professionalism and dedication of Hamilton Grant PC.
-Our firm has 20 years of experience in aggressively defending the rights and interests of clients accused of criminal acts.
-Due to her outstanding level of legal ability and client service, Attorney Grant has been named a Texas Super Lawyer, has been AV-rated by Martindale-Hubbell which is the top rating possible, and has been named a Top 100 Trial Lawyer by the National Trial Lawyers Association.
+If you're facing any charges related to illegal drug smuggling in or around Dallas, you can depend on the professionalism and dedication of the lawyers at Hamilton Grant NTX.
+Our firm has over 25 years of experience in aggressively defending the rights and interests of clients accused of criminal acts.
+Due to her outstanding level of legal ability and client service, Attorney Grant has been selected for inclusion in the Super Lawyers® lists of 2011 and 2012, has been Rated AV Preeminent® by Martindale-Hubbell®, which is the top rating possible, and has been named a Top 100 Trial Lawyer by the National Trial Lawyers Association.

 Texas maintains a Controlled Substances Act similar to the federal act of the same name.
 This Act outlines various categories of drugs and the penalties involved in possession with the intent to sell or distribute, or the transportation, importation, manufacture, or trafficking of these drugs.
 Under this Act, illegal drugs are classified into four groups, based on their degree of danger and addictiveness.
 Under this Act, you can expect to face penalties based on what kind of drugs you were convicted of smuggling as well as the quantity involved.
 Repeat offenses generally carry harsher sentences than those convicted for the first time.